dbfullstack/we-ski/README.md

-# We-Ski Trip Planner
+# We Ski - Plan Your Trip

-The **We-Ski Trip Planner** is a web application designed to help users search for ski accommodations across various destinations.
+The **We Ski - Plan Your Trip** is a web application designed to help users search for ski accommodations across various destinations.
 It integrates multiple APIs to provide comprehensive search results based on user preferences.

 ## Features